-High channel count systems
+High channel count solutions, up to 1000 channels

 Several hundreds of vibration and process channels